 Airlines have strict schedules and timelines that they must follow, so a plane won’t wait for you if you’re running late.

 Additionally, you have already paid for your ticket, so an airline won’t lose out if you miss your flight.

 It is considered your responsibility to get to the airport and make your flight in time.

 Having said that, if you checked in and checked your bag, the airline will make every effort to try and locate you, so you can make your flight, such as announcing your name over the airport’s PA system.

-How Early Should You Get to the Airport to Make Your Flight?
+How Early to Get to the Airport to Make Your Flight

 The general guidance is that you should arrive at the airport at least 3 hours early for an international flight, and at least 2 hours early for a domestic flight.

 How early you should get to the airport can also vary depending on if you need to check in a bag, the airport you are flying from, the country you are flying from, and the flight time.

 If you follow the above guidelines, while you might have to spend some time lounging around in the terminal waiting for your flight, it’s better to be safer than sorry than risk missing your flight.

 Robert is an expert in commercial air travel with decades of experience in the travel industry, and has spent countless hours in airports and on planes for work.